-Not to mention, the flashcards and spaced repetition learning technique really allows you to improve your skills, no matter the language you're learning!
-If you need help on pronunciation or want to learn basic grammar rules, Simply Learn might just be the perfect language learning app for you!
+Not to mention, the flashcards and spaced repetition learning technique really allow you to improve your skills, no matter the language you’re learning!
+If you need help with pronunciation or want to learn basic grammar rules, Simply Learn might just be the perfect language-learning app for you!

 There are quite a few different apps and websites available to help you learn Albanian.
 Ultimately, it all comes down to your personal preference and what kind of language learner you are.